-On most floor plans, the "drawer" directly in front of the kitchen and lavatory sink does not pull out, but rather flips down.
-This provides a storage tray for dish cloths, scouring pads, washcloths, etc.
+On most floor plans, the "drawer" directly in front of the kitchen and lavatory sink does not

 Metal drawer guides are installed on the drawers in your unit.
 These guides provide a smooth opening and closing of the drawers.
 To open a drawer, lift up slightly and pull open.
-The way this mechanism works will prevent the drawers from unintended opening while traveling.
+The drawer guide mechanism is designed to prevent the drawers from unintended opening while traveling.